ekson73/kosmologogenesis/.roo/rules/task-master_rules.md

       - Check for any unintentional duplications or omissions

 ---
-WINDSURF_RULES
+MAIN_RULES
 ---
-description: Guidelines for creating and maintaining Windsurf rules to ensure consistency and effectiveness.
+description: Guidelines for creating and maintaining rules to ensure consistency and effectiveness.
-globs: .windsurfrules
+globs: task-master_rules.md
-filesToApplyRule: .windsurfrules
+filesToApplyRule: task-master_rules.md
 alwaysApply: true
 ---
 The below describes how you should be structuring new rule sections in this document.